-"COVID-19 vaccination status" refers to whether a person has completed a COVID-19 vaccination regimen consisting of at least two doses of a two-dose course of vaccination, including but not limited to the Pfizer-BioNTech vaccine or the Moderna vaccine, or at least one dose of a single-dose course of vaccination, including but not limited to the Johnson & Johnson / Janssen vaccine, or has not completed a vaccination regimen.
+"COVID-19 vaccination status" refers to whether a person [has completed a COVID-19 vaccination regimen consisting of at least two doses of a two-dose course of vaccination, including but not limited to the Pfizer-BioNTech vaccine or the Moderna vaccina, or at least one dose of a single-dose course of vaccination, including but not limited to the Johnson & Johnson / Janssen vaccine, or has not completed a vaccination regimen]is fully vaccinated or not.

-"Falsified Verification" means any record card, print-out, certification, attestation, Codes, or other written or electronic document or image that indicates an actual person or a fictitious person, has obtained a negative result from an approved COVID-19 test that was not actually obtained or has completed a vaccination regimen that has not been completed.
+"Falsified Verification" means any record card, print-out, certification, attestation, Codes, or other written or electronic document or image that indicates an actual person or a fictitious person, has obtained a negative result from an approved COVID-19 test that was not actually obtained or [has completed a vaccination regimen that has not been completed]is fully vaccinated when the person is not fully vaccinated.